jonathancone/indo/README.md

                 "Johnson");
 ```

-List results and map them directly from the ResultSet using the `indo.jdbc.ResultSets` static helper.
+List results and map them directly from the ResultSet using the `ResultSets` static helper.
 ```java
 SqlRunner runner = new SqlRunner(dataSource);